uwrit/leaf-docs/docs/documentation/deploy/app/index.md

 # Configuring the Leaf App Server
-The application server hosts the [Leaf REST API](https://github.com/uwrit/leaf/tree/master/src/server), and serves as the intermediary between the [client app](https://github.com/uwrit/leaf/tree/master/src/ui-client) and [databases](https://github.com/uwrit/leaf/tree/master/src/db).
+The application server hosts the <a href="https://github.com/uwrit/leaf/tree/master/src/server" target="_blank">Leaf REST API</a>, and serves as the intermediary between the <a href="https://github.com/uwrit/leaf/tree/master/src/ui-client" target="_blank">client app</a> and <a href="https://github.com/uwrit/leaf/tree/master/src/db" target="_blank">databases</a>.

 The API is written in C# and .NET Core, and can run in either Linux or Windows environments.
 Unless otherwise noted, examples below assume a CentOS7 server.